Manzanit0/londibot-prototype/README.md

 Its important to note that both bots work with the same database.
 That's why the `jobs` table has a `service` column.
 The column allows the applications to distinguish which scheduled jobs correspond to which users.
 Records will have the values of either `telegram` or `slack`.
 This allows them, in case the use both applications, to schedule different jobs from the different services.

-## Explanation

-As you can see in the code, this repository has 3 main sections: the first one is the core functionality to interact with the TFL API.
-It is a set of Clojure functions which retrieve, parse and expose the status of the tube in London.

-Furthermore, the other two sections are the platform-specific code for the bots; Telegram and Slack.
-In both of them a ring server is implemented to process requests and return TFL data.
-For this reason, there are two main functions, one for each of the bots – an Alias has been set in the `project.clj` for convenience

 ## TFL API

 In order to make this bot work it uses the current TFL Unified API.
 For more information, visit: https://api.tfl.gov.uk/.